ra559/cis106/_bash/functions.md

   * Bash functions do not return values.
 They can return:
     * An exit status using `return`
     * A value using a variable (global or local)
-    * value via STDOUT - This requests command substitution
+    * value via STDOUT - This requires command substitution

 ##  2. <a name='Returnanexitstatus'></a>Return an exit status